-Where a child has a profound, severe or complex needs requirement, an EHCP will usually be in place before a child starts school.
-When needs become apparent at a later stage, the Local Authority may be requested to make an assessment of a child where the school is unable to meet their needs via the usual provision.
+Where a child has a profound, severe or complex needs requirement, an EHCP may be in place before a child starts school.
+When needs become apparent at a later stage, the Local Authority may be requested to make an assessment of a child where the school is unable to meet their needs with reasonable support, differentiation and adaptations.
 The LA will make a decision on whether to progress with the assessment and if so, will require detailed information and evidence to make their decision.
 If an EHCP is issued it will be specific to that child and the LA will provide additional resources tailored to the individual circumstances.
 The EHCP is reviewed annually and parents/carers are involved monitoring progress.